falue/tvPlayer/README.md

 > *NOTICE:* `.png` does ***not*** work with color mode: "indexed colors"!

 ## USB drive format
-Works with `EXFAT`.
+Works with `FAT32`.
+`EXFAT` has worked before and does now, but you have to run the thing with sudo all the way.

 Not tested any other.

 ## File and TV channel order
 The order of the files on the USB device lead the order of the TV channels.